-The surplus in the Sewerage Fund during the current fiscal year was \$21,519, while the previous fiscal year reported a surplus of \$376,692.
-As previously stated, this decrease in surplus is due to an increase in depreciation expense which was offset by increases in proprietary charges for services as well as an increase in capital contributions.
+The deficit in the Sewerage Fund during the current fiscal year was \$586,945, while the previous fiscal year reported a surplus of \$21,519.
+As previously stated, this decrease is due to a large loan to the Village of Lakemoor for the Woodman's sanitary sewer construction costs.